For newcomers to Jimi's music, here is a quick guide to the BEST albums available today.

 The band are on fine form for this classic mid-1968 concert.

 San Francisco 1968 and a three night residency at the famous Winterland.
 The band begin to stretch out on many songs, allowing Jimi to explore his soul through improvisation.
-This release made available recordings previously issued on "Live At Winterland", "Live At Winterland +3" and "The Jimi Hendrix Concerts".
-1CD, 4 CD and 8 LP versions available.
+This is available as 1CD, 4 CD and 8 LP versions (many tracks were previously issued on "Live At Winterland", "Live At Winterland +3" and "The Jimi Hendrix Concerts").

 A stunning document of the band in early 1969 at The Royal Albert Hall.
 Released in many forms over the years, Charly have three versions to choose from: "Experience - Original Motion Picture Soundtrack" (single CD), "Albert Hall Experience" (double CD) and "The Last Experience" (3 CDs with the entire show and some rather weak bonuses).
 The unofficial Purple Haze Records also released an excellent double CD with the whole show (plus excellent soundcheck bonuses) as "An Evening With The Jimi Hendrix Experience".